-After three successful Summits, GapSummit 2014 and GapSummit 2016 in Cambridge University UK, and GapSummit 2017 in the USA; GapSummit 2018 will be held in the UK again, at the historic St John’s Old Divinity School at The University of Cambridge from the 16th - 18th April 2018.
-At this immersive 3-day summit, 100 of the globe’s top young Leaders of Tomorrow, and world-class speakers & leaders in the bio and pharma industries to take on the most pressing challenges & gaps in the bio-economy.
+After four successful Summits, GapSummit 2014, GapSummit 2016 and GapSummit2018 in Cambridge University UK, and GapSummit 2017 in the USA; GapSummit 2019 will be held in the US again, at the Broad Institute of MIT and Harvard in Boston from June 16th - 20th.
+At this immersive 3-day summit, 100 of the globe’s top young Leaders of Tomorrow, and world-class speakers & leaders in the bio and pharma industries will take on the most pressing challenges & gaps in the bio-economy.

 GapSummit is back in Cambridge!